top of page

 Final Thoughts

-I struggle to find any cons for French Quarter because it is one of favourite resorts.
-I imagine the lack of choice when it comes to places to eat or relax is limited, with only one restaurant and one pool area.
-The rooms aren’t any bigger than those at the lower priced hotels but everything is better quality in my opinion.
+We struggle to find any cons for French Quarter.
+We imagine the lack of choice when it comes to places to eat or relax is limited for some people, with only one restaurant and one pool area.
+The rooms aren’t any bigger than those at the lower priced hotels but everything is better quality in our opinion.
 If you’re looking for simply somewhere just to rest your head you might not feel like you’re getting your money's worth as there is a bigger price tag between the resorts at Port Orleans and the All Star Resorts.
-The lack of a table service restaurant may put people off but as I rarely eat at the resort this didn’t bother us, I was just happy to get my beignets!

-French Quarter is one of those resorts you want to spend time at when visiting Walt Disney World, it’s beautiful, and serene and everything is within a comfortable walking distance even after a full day at the park.
-I cannot wait to be back here soon!
+French Quarter is one of those resorts you want to spend time at when visiting Walt Disney World, it’s beautiful and serene and everything is within a comfortable walking distance even after a full day at the park!

-If you have any more questions about Port Orleans French Quarter, Fairytale Holidays will be happy to answer them, just get in touch here.
+If you have any more questions about Port Orleans French Quarter, Fairytale Holidays will be happy to answer them.

 bottom of page